mnanchev/terraform-aws-secure-environment-accelerator/README.md

 has the type of map.
 The Map consist of keys containing the accounts.
 Each account has organizational unit `ou` and `email` and is positioned inside the OU.
+`create_ou` is important if you want to reuse existing OUs, please set it to false and pass ou_id to the `./modules/1_account` module
 `cidr` is used for vpc cidr.
 Terraform calculates the subnets automatically.
 An example for 10.1.0.0/16:
 ```
 tolist([